BASF says Chinese customers cutting inventories

-HONG KONG, Aug 28 (Reuters) - The world’s largest chemicals maker BASF said its business in China is stagnating because industrial customers continue to run down their inventories amid economic uncertainty.
+HONG KONG (Reuters) - The world’s largest chemicals maker BASF (BASFn.DE) said its business in China is stagnating because industrial customers continue to run down their inventories amid economic uncertainty.

 “If you have a little bit of destocking which is currently the case you can bring demand (to) a zero growth rate,” BASF co-Chief Executive told Reuters Insider TV on Tuesday.